steenharsted/mocapr/README.md

 without interfering in the spontaneous movements of the subject.
 Also the the orientation of the global coordinate system differs from system to system and sometimes even between different setups of the same motion-capture system.
+For the purpose of analyzing or interpreting motions, oblique viewpoints are, in general, less optimal.
 This creates a need for animation and plotting functions that are free from the orientation of the global coordinate system, and instead focused on the subject or the direction of the movement the subject is performing. `mocapr` solves this challenge by providing two functions that projects the global joint center positions onto the planes of the movement direction (`project_full_body_to_MP()`) or the anatomical planes the subject (`project_full_body_to_AP()`).
+You can think of these functions as functions that creates new coordinate systems that are just **shifted/tilted** version of the global coordinate system.
 Each project function should then be followed by it’s corresponding animation function (`animate_movement()` or `animate_anatomical()`)

-The movement planes are:
-\* Forward) a plane perpendicular to the floor, going in the direction from the position of the subject at the first frame to the position of the subject at the last frame.
-\* Side-wards) a plane perpendicular to the floor and the forwards plane.

-The anatomical planes are:
-\* Frontal) a plane perpendicular to the floor, going through both hip-joint centers.
-\* Sagital) a plane perpendicular to the floor and the Frontal plane.

-For movements where the subject is moving in one direction without rotation (such as walking in a straight line, or jumping using both legs) these two projections will be very similar to each other, but they will differ greatly if the direction of the movement changes.This is best explained by watching the animations produced by the animation functions `mocapr::animate_movement()` and `mocapr::animate_anatomical()`.

-Lets look again at jump\_2 (the jump that is oblique to the global coordinate system), and animate the jump using the `animate_movement()` and the `animate_anatomical()` functions.
+Lets look again at `jump_2` (the jump that is oblique to the global coordinate system), and animate the jump using the `animate_movement()` and the `animate_anatomical()` functions.